Pakistan Television Corporation: PTV Films Division

-On 9 June 2022 Minister of Information and Broadcasting Marriyum Aurangzeb and PTV launches PTV Films Division along with another initiative was being launched by the name of PTV Flix which would feature the 75 years of rich content in the form of dramas, films and other genres in the archives of PTV.
+On 9 June 2022, Minister of Information and Broadcasting Marriyum Aurangzeb and PTV launched the PTV Films Division, along with another initiative was being launched by the name of PTV Flix, which would feature the 75 years of rich content in the form of dramas, films, and other genres in the archives of PTV.
 The purpose of these is to bring films to the PTV screen but also to generate quality content in the country.

 Training academy

 Established in 1987, Pakistan Television Academy is an apex TV institution in Pakistan, which imparts professional training in disciplines of television broadcast technology.
 It is headed by a full-time director and assisted by a team of television professionals who are members of the academic faculty.